frithnanth/raku-Math-Libgsl-Matrix/README.md

 This module comes with two classes, Vector and Matrix, available in 12 data types, so it offers 24 classes:

-  * Math::Libgsl::Vector - default, corresponding to a Math::Libgsl::Vector::Num
+  * Math::Libgsl::Vector - default, corresponding to a Math::Libgsl::Vector::Num64

   * Math::Libgsl::Vector::Num32